Plenary Speaker Biographies

 Daniel Winklehner began his academic journey at the Vienna University of Technology (TU Wien) researching the interactions of slow, highly charged ions with surfaces.
 He graduated in 2008 with a master’s degree in applied physics and began working in the fields of ion sources and particle accelerators.
 After spending one year at Berkeley, he moved to Michigan State University where he obtained his PhD in physics in 2013.
 Since then he has been a postdoc and staff scientist at the Massachusetts institute of Technology, with a one-year period as guest researcher at the Paul Scherrer Institut.
 His interests are in novel accelerator concepts – especially, but not limited to, high intensity beams – and their applications in particle physics (neutrinos), medical applications, and energy research.
 He serves as co-spokesperson of the IsoDAR/DAEdALUS neutrino experiments.

 Institute of Modern

-Hongwei Zhao, Deputy director, Institute of Modern Physics (IMP), Chinese Academy of Sciences.
-He received his PHD from JINR/Dubna, Russia in 1995 and IMP in 1996.
+Hongwei Zhao is the Deputy director of Institute of Modern Physics (IMP), Chinese Academy of Sciences.
+He received his PhD from JINR/Dubna, Russia in 1995 and IMP in 1996.

-He has been getting involved in research and development of highly charged ECR ion sources, electron cooler and heavy ion cyclotron at IMP since 1991.
-He was in charge of operation and development of the Heavy Ion Research Facility in Lanzhou (HIRFL) for more than 8 years from the year 2002 to 2010.
-Currently he is responsible for development of high intensity ion sources and superconducting ion linac at IMP.
-He is also a deputy director of HIAF facility which is under construction.
+He has been involved in the research and development of highly charged ECR ion sources, electron cooler and heavy ion cyclotron at IMP since 1991.
+He was in charge of operation and development of the Heavy Ion Research Facility in Lanzhou (HIRFL) for more than 8 years (2002 to 2010).
+Currently, he is responsible for the development of high-intensity ion sources and the superconducting ion linac at IMP.
+He is also a deputy director of HIAF facility, which is presently under construction.